nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 ### Proposal 2: Introduction of Logical Processor

 This proposal is described in [Scalable Go Scheduler Design](https://docs.google.com/document/d/1TTj4T2JO42uD5ID9e89oa0sLKhJYD0Y_kqxDv3I3XMw), where the notion of *logical* processor `P` is introduced.
-By *logical*, it means that `P` pretends to execute goroutine code, but in practice, it is the thread `M` associated with `P` that actually performs the execution.
+By *logical*, it means that `P` pretends to execute goroutine code, but in practice, it is thread `M` associated with `P` that actually performs the execution.
 Thread's local run queue and `mcache` are now owned by `P`.

 This proposal effectively addresses open issues in the last section.